genai-rs/rmcp-demo/README.md

 1. The Streamlit client creates a trace context and injects it into HTTP headers
 2. The Rust server extracts the trace context from headers
 3. All operations are tracked as spans under the parent trace
-4. Traces are exported to Langfuse for visualization
+4. Traces are exported to Jaeger (and optionally Langfuse on the Python side) for visualization

 ### MCP Protocol